Christopher Finch-Hatton, 15th Earl of Winchilsea: Early life

 Finch-Hatton was born on 2 August 1911 to Guy Finch-Hatton, 14th Earl of Winchilsea (1885–1939) and his wife American heiress Margaretta Armstrong Drexel (1885–1952).
 His paternal grandfather was Henry Stormont Finch-Hatton, 13th Earl of Winchilsea (1852–1927), and his great-grandfather was Admiral Sir Henry Codrington (1808–1877), a captain who provided refuge on board ship for Leopold II, Grand Duke of Tuscany and his family who were fleeing from revolutionary forces and then commanded in the Baltic Sea during the Crimean War.
 Codrington went on to be Admiral superintendent of Malta Dockyard and then Commander-in-Chief, Plymouth.

-His uncle was Denys Finch-Hatton, his sister was Lady Daphne Finch-Hatton who married his Whitney Straight.
+His uncle was Hon.
+Denys Finch-Hatton, while his sister was Lady Daphne Finch-Hatton who married Whitney Straight.

 His maternal grandfather was banker Anthony J. Drexel Jr. (1864–1934) of Philadelphia, and his great-grandfather was Anthony Joseph Drexel (1826–1893), the founder of Drexel, Morgan & Co., along with J. P. Morgan, in New York in 1871, as well as the founder of Drexel University in 1891.